Differential transcendence criteria for second-order linear difference equations and elliptic hypergeometric functions: Parametrized Difference Galois theory

-By \cite[Lemma 4.1]{Hen97} combined with Theorem \ref{si prop P alors}, one of the following three cases holds \begin{itemize} \item $\Gal(\widetilde{R}/\K)$ is reducible. \item $\Gal(\widetilde{R}/\K)$ is irreducible and imprimitive. \item $\Gal(\widetilde{R}/\K)$ contains $\SL_{2}(\mathcal{C})$. \end{itemize}
+By \cite[Lemma 4.1]{Hen98} combined with Theorem \ref{si prop P alors}, one of the following three cases holds \begin{itemize} \item $\Gal(\widetilde{R}/\K)$ is reducible. \item $\Gal(\widetilde{R}/\K)$ is irreducible and imprimitive. \item $\Gal(\widetilde{R}/\K)$ contains $\SL_{2}(\mathcal{C})$. \end{itemize}

 By \cite[Lemma~13]{dreyfus2015galois}, the assumption that there is no solution in $\K$ for the Riccati equation $u\sigma(u)+au+b=0$ is equivalent to the irreducibility of $\Gal(\widetilde{R}/\K)$.
 Hence only the last two cases may occur.
-Then we split our study in two cases depending on whether $\Gal(\widetilde{R}/\K)$ is imprimitive or not.
+We now split our study into two cases depending on whether $\Gal(\widetilde{R}/\K)$ is imprimitive or not.

 Let us first assume that $\Gal(\widetilde{R}/\K)$ is imprimitive.
-It follows from Theorem~\ref{si prop P alors} and \cite[Section~4.3]{Hen97} that \eqref{equation d ordre 2} is equivalent over $\K$ to
+It follows from Theorem~\ref{si prop P alors} and \cite[Section~4.3]{Hen98} that \eqref{equation d ordre 2} is equivalent over $\K$ to